Getting your risk assessment in order

 What should I be doing?

-- Ensure you have a written high-quality AML risk assessment (RA) that addresses the risks particular to your firm.
+- make sure you have a written high-quality AML risk assessment (RA) that addresses the risks particular to your firm

 Undertake a high-quality risk assessment

-The Law Society's AML Toolkit(2nd edition) has some useful templates as a starting point.
-Do note that the SRA found that too many firms appeared to take a copy and paste approach, so do ensure you address the specific issues faced by your firm.
+The SRA found that too many firms appeared to take a copy and paste approach, so do ensure you address the specific issues faced by your firm.

 It may be helpful to start from scratch with both your RA and, following on from that, your policies and procedures, so that your mitigation steps match up with the risks to your business.